xuanlinli17/corl_22_frame_mining/README.md

 More details can be inferred through the configuration files in `configs/mfrl/ppo/maniskill`.
 The APIs are similar to [ManiSkill2-Learn](https://github.com/haosulab/ManiSkill2-Learn).

-### Caveats for Point Cloud-based Manipulation Learning
+### Caveats for Point Cloud-based Manipulation Learning (especially if you want to adapt our method/code for other tasks)

 If you look into the configurations files (`configs/mfrl/ppo/maniskill` in this repo, or the ones in `ManiSkill2-Learn`), you might notice that there is an argument `zero_init_output=True`.
-This sets the last layer of MLP before the policy / value outputs to initialize to zero at the beginning of training.
+This initializes the last layer of MLP before the policy / value outputs to zero at the beginning of training.
 We have found that this is of great help for stabilizing initial-stage training, especially in FrameMiners where there are multiple visual feature extractors.

 If you look into our PointNet implementations (`pyrl/networks/backbones/pointnet.py`), you may notice that we have removed the spatial transformation layer from the original PointNet, and we added Layer Normalization to the network.
 Without Layer Normalization, point cloud-based agent training will easily fail.